masc-ucsc/docs/docs/pyrope/04-variables.md

 optional (`::[valid]` attribute).

-The `let` and `var` statements require an initialization value for each cycle.
+The `const` and `mut` statements require an initialization value for each cycle.
 Pyrope only has undefined values unless explicitly indicated.
 A variable has an undefined value if and only if the value is set to `nil` or all the bits are unknown (`0sb?`).
 Undefined variables always have invalid optional